 Thanks to regulation crowdfunding, it’s now legal for everyday Americans to invest in new and speculative ventures, without having to be considered an accredited investor.
 The numbers for 2018 regulation crowdfunding have been crunched, and it was a raging success both financially and socially.

 Jobs, jobs, jobs!

-Regulation Crowdfunding has on average, created 2.9 jobs per issuer, which is a proud accomplishment for a new industry.
+Successful crowdfunded companies are a “proven jobs engine” which on average, can create and support a total of 54 direct and indirect jobs.
+This is a proud accomplishment for a new industry, especially as it’s directly assisting Main Street.
 One entrepreneur is able to include others in his or her vision and give them a job.
 That’s the spirit of creation that America values.